 "As he looked up, Jesus saw the rich putting their gifts into the temple treasury.
 He also saw a poor widow put in two very small copper coins.
 'I tell you the truth,' he said, 'this poor widow has put in more than all the others.
 All these people gave their gifts out of their wealth, but she out of her poverty put in all she had to live on."
 [Luke 21]

 All these raise the question of What is Value?
 Or, more precisely, Whence arises value?
 What makes value possible?
 What makes it possible to value things?
-What is its origin?
 Why is it important or meaningful?
-These questions many be answered in two ways, causally and conceptually (By what mechanisms or functioning does value come about?
-What is it that makes value meaningful?), though they are often merged together.
-We briefly overview some theories of value, but then economic value in more detail.
+These questions many be answered in two ways, causally (By what mechanisms or functioning does value come about?) and conceptually (What is it that makes value meaningful?), though they are often merged together.
+We briefly overview a few theories of value, but then economic value in more detail.

 Summary: Different ideas about what value is.
 An integrating framework is needed.